chicagoedt/revo_robot/line_detection/README.md

 # README for line_detection package

 ## Summary
 This package contains a bunch of computer vision nodes that use OpenCV and rospy.
 Each node is a subclass of a superclass called LaneDetection, which initializes publishers and subscribers, as well as dynamic_reconfigure callbacks, and converts ROS to CV2 and vice versa.
 All the nodes subscribe to a CompressedImage topic and publish to a CompressedImage topic.
-Some nodes will crash if given non-grayscale images.
+Some nodes require either grayscale or RGB images (backproject needs RGB. fitline, brightest-pixel, and skeletonize need grayscale).

 ## How to run
 For example, to run dilate node: `rosrun line_detection dilate.py`